You can help by sending a letter to the editor of your local paper. Here's how.

 The letters sections of newspapers and magazines are prime forums for getting your message to a wide audience.
 Letters to the editor in local and regional papers are read by local activists, government officials, legislators and many community members.

-Governor Snyder and Attorney General Schuette must act on their legal duty as public trustees to immediately shut down the oil flowing through the aging Enbridge Line 5 pipeline in the Mackinac Straits just west of the Mackinac Bridge.
+Governor Whitmer must act on her legal duty as the public's trustee to immediately shut down the oil flowing through the aging Enbridge Line 5 pipeline in the Mackinac Straits just west of the Mackinac Bridge.

 Ready to Send?